radiantearth/stac-spec/best-practices.md

 turn, if your data is published online publicly or for use on an intranet then following these recommendations will ensure that a wider range of clients will work with it.

+#### Unique Parent Link

+STAC catalogs do not support multiple parents.
+Links with `rel` of type `parent` and `collection` must be unique.
+Dynamic catalogs can implement multiple parents through a dynamic browsing interface as they could dynamically create the parent link based on the desired browsing structure (though only 1 parent at a time).
+If multiple "parents" are desired the better approach is to use a different relational type (e.g., "related").

 ### Using Relation Types

 Implementors of STAC are highly recommended to be quite liberal with their `links`, and to use the `rel` field (in conjunction